Evansmedley/Bookstore_GUI/README.md

 Currently, it is recommended that this code be downloaded and opened with your IDE.
 This is because Maven has been difficult about including the PostgreSQL JDBC Driver dependency.
 The code can be downloaded by cloning the project or by downloading the provided jarfile.
 The provided jarfile includes both the source code and the corresponding compiled versions of the source code.
 The jar file manifest is correct as well, the issue is only with the JDBC driver dependency.

 In addition you will need a recent version of PostgreSQL installed.
 The SQL folder includes the DDL and inserts that are needed to create the database.

+The version of the PostgreSQL JDBC driver that was used is 42.3.1.

 ## Usage